fabiochiusano/SwitchingBandit/README.md

 # Switching Bandit
 This repository contains the code for my thesis on switching bandits.
-The simulation code is written in C++ and makes use of _OpenMP_.
+The simulation code is written in C++ and uses _OpenMP_.
 The scripts that plot the results of the simulations are written in Python using _numpy_ and _matplotlib_.

 ## Algorithms
 The algorithms implemented are: